Ninney Rise: Heritage listing

 Ninney Rise and John Busst Memorial was listed on the Queensland Heritage Register on 6 August 2010 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Ninney Rise is significant as the base from which the artist and environmentalist John Busst organized the "Save the Reef" and other important environmental campaigns during the 1960s and early 1970s.
 Set within the landscape being fought for, it was a meeting place for the campaigners and scientists involved with him in these efforts and became a focal point for all their struggles.
 These deeply contentious campaigns were supported by local and international scientists and aimed to protect the Great Barrier Reef and the area's tropical rainforests from development and mining pressures.
 As influential in the formation of the Great Barrier Reef Marine Park Authority and to the eventual declaration of the Wet Tropics World Heritage Area, these campaigns demonstrate the history of Queensland's environmental conservation movement with Busst's home at Bingil Bay a key place associated with this activism.

 The place is important because of its aesthetic significance.

-Ninney Rise, its park-like grounds within a strikingly beautiful area of coastal lowland rainforest and the property's views to the Great Barrier Reef World Heritage Area have great aesthetic significance.
-The outlook from the place takes in this marine environment, which is now recognised for the outstanding natural universal values that John Busst fought to protect during the 1960s before these values had been widely recognised and appreciated.
+Ninney Rise, its park-like grounds within an area of coastal lowland rainforest and the property's views to the Great Barrier Reef World Heritage Area, have aesthetic significance.
+The outlook from the place takes in this marine environment, which is now recognised for the natural universal values that John Busst fought to protect during the 1960s before these values had been widely recognised and appreciated.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 A home and a focal point for the early environmental conservation movement in Queensland, Ninney Rise is closely associated with the artist and eco-campaigner John Busst who designed and built it in c.
 1960.
 He worked intimately with the Australian Conservation Foundation, the Queensland Littoral Society (Australian Marine Conservation Society) and the Queensland Wildlife Preservation Society in the campaign to save the Great Barrier Reef.
 Busst's environmental activism illustrated his transition from being an artist interested in the aesthetics of nature to a conservationist promoting the ecological reasons to conserve the natural environment.
 The inscription on the memorial to John Busst near Ninney Point reflects his appreciation for art, nature and conservation.